BFF Control Loader Software

 with reversible controls.

+Additional modes are available for heavy jet operations.
 The model uses control axis

 position and velocity as the indicator of control surface